 - Island Mercantile

-The Africa area of the Animal Kingdom is styled after an African village.
+The Africa area of the Animal Kingdom resembles an African village.
 This particular village is called Harambe.
 Harambe is Swahili for “all pull together.”

 Harambe is authentic enough that guests can forget they are not in Africa.
 This is particularly true on hot Florida afternoons.